bodrick/awesome/TOPICS.md

 *   [SelfhostedPro/Yacht](https://github.com/SelfhostedPro/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.
 *   [JanDeDobbeleer/oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) - A prompt theme engine for any shell.
 *   [phpredis/phpredis](https://github.com/phpredis/phpredis) - A PHP extension for Redis
+*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build admin panels, internal tools, and dashboards.
+Integrates with 15+ databases and any API.
 *   [microsoft/rushstack](https://github.com/microsoft/rushstack) - Monorepo for tools developed by the Rush Stack community
 *   [import-js/eslint-plugin-import](https://github.com/import-js/eslint-plugin-import) - ESLint plugin with rules that help validate proper imports.
 *   [dotnet/maui](https://github.com/dotnet/maui) - .NET MAUI is the .NET Multi-platform App UI, a framework for building native device applications spanning mobile, tablet, and desktop.